 So, organizations operating in the Netherlands should ensure that they are familiar with the provisions of both the GDPR and the Dutch Implementation Act to ensure full compliance.
 Failure to do so may result in significant financial or other penalties imposed by the Dutch Data Protection Authority.

-On the legal bases for processing personal data, the Dutch Implementation Act doesn’t include any supplementary list of legal bases, thereby restricting data controllers and processors to Article 6 of the GDPR.
+The Dutch Implementation Act doesn’t include any supplementary list of legal bases on the legal bases for processing personal data, thereby restricting data controllers and processors to Article 6 of the GDPR.

 According to the Act, processing of personal data must have at least one of the below-listed legal bases — that such processing is: